carlosahs/TC1031-Estructuras-Formativas/README.md

 # Correcciones en actividades

+## Act 1.1
+In the previous activity delivery, the methods were declared inside the `funciones.h` file and then defined in the corresponding `funciones.cpp` file.
+Now all the methods are declared and defined in the `funciones.h` file.

+## Act 1.2
+The `busqBinaria` method was fixed and now all tests are successful.

 ## Act 3.1
 The activity was completed; last time this activity was not delivered in time.